Robert Romawia Royte: Education

 He has completed his M.A. and M.Phil in Political Science in NEHU, Shillong.

 Career

-He is currently the Minister of State for three departments Sports and Youth Services, Tourism and Information and Communication Technology.
-He is the founder of TT ROYTE Group and was the proprietor & chief managing director of Northeast Consultancy Services in Aizawl before his career shifted to politics.
+He is the former Minister of State for three departments: Sports and Youth Services, Tourism, and Information and Communication Technology.

+He is the founder of TT ROYTE Group, and was the proprietor and chief managing director of Northeast Consultancy Services in Aizawl before his career shifted to politics.
 He is also the owner of I-League champion club Aizawl FC.